 Top Things to See and Do

-- Chiang Mai – Chiang Mai is an old city ringed with temples and surrounded by jungle.
-It’s a good launching pad for jungle treks into the area, there is a nearby elephant sanctuary, and the Chiang Mai night market is a place for some of the best deals in the country.
+- Find Adventure Around Chiang Mai – Chiang Mai is an old city ringed with temples and surrounded by jungle.
+It’s a good launching pad for jungle treks into the area; there is a nearby elephant sanctuary, and the Chiang Mai night market is a place for some of the best deals in the country.

-- Khao Yai National Park – Located 3 hours north of Bangkok, this park is an excellent place to hike, swim, and find wild elephants.
+- Hike in Khao Yai National Park – Located three hours north of Bangkok, this park is an excellent place to hike, swim, and find wild elephants.
 It’s not very crowded so you’ll have the jungle to yourself.
 Stay at the Greenleaf Guesthouse for the best tour/accommodation deals in the area.

-- Visit the Ancient Capitals - Between Chiang Mai and Bangkok are Thailand’s three ancient capitals: Sukhothai, Lopburi, and Ayutthaya.
-Visiting them on your way north makes for a unique way head from Bangkok to Chiang Mai.
+- Hop the Ancient Capitals - Between Chiang Mai and Bangkok are Thailand’s three ancient capitals: Sukhothai, Lopburi, and Ayutthaya.
+Visiting them on your way north is a unique way to head from Bangkok to Chiang Mai.
 You’ll get to learn about ancient Thailand and see rural life at its best.
 My favorite capital is Ayutthaya.

-- Tropical Islands – Thailand has a million and one beautiful tropical islands.
-Some are overdeveloped, some only have a bungalow on them.
+- Relax on Tropical Islands – Thailand has a million and one beautiful tropical islands.
+Some are overdeveloped, while others only have a single bungalow on them.
 You’ll find everything here.
 Some of the best islands here are: Ko Samet, Ko Taruato, Ko Lanta, Ko Chang, Ko Tao, Ko Jum, the Similian Islands, and Ko Samui.

-- Jungle Trekking – There is some great jungle trekking in northern Thailand.
-Be sure to go on a multi day hike.
+- Go Jungle Trekking – There is some great jungle trekking in northern Thailand.
+Be sure to go on a multi-day hike.
 The shorter hikes aren’t as good and the hill tribes you visit are like visiting Disney world.
-The biggest leaving points are Chiang Mai and Chiang Rai.
+The biggest departure points are Chiang Mai and Chiang Rai.

 - Take the day train - Taking the day train from Bangkok to Chiang Mai is not only cheaper but a much better way to see the countryside than the night train.
 Sure, you waste a day but you see the countryside, you experience how Thais take the train, and your treated to vendors coming off and on every stop selling meals for 50 cents.
 The day trip remains one of my favorite experiences in Thailand.
 Just make sure you have a good book!